 Imagine you were in Thailand and you ordered this on the street.
 The guy making it would have his prep done.
 You should too.
 This goes fast.

 Heat up a wok and go.
 Cook the beef.
 After that, you’ll have Thai beef noodles on the table in a couple minutes.
 Yes, that fast.

 You should probably only make two servings at a time.
-Too much in the wok and it will steam.
+Too much stuff in the wok makes steam.
 Steam is bad.
-Sorry noodles in the making.
-You are frying the noodles.
-Nicely coated is what you are after.
+Steam makes soggy noodles.
+And you don’t want that.

 The trick is to cook all your beef up front.
 Have it ready to go and the rest comes together in a couple minutes.
 Literally.
 Two minutes an order.
 Street food.

 Restaurants have high output burners.
 Seriously high output burners.
 That street vendor?
 He does too.

 That’s how they get that smoky stir fried taste.
 Regular stoves don’t have that kind of juice.